Condenser: Definition, Principle, Types, Working, Advantages

 1. Air Cooled Condensers–

-These types of condensers exchange heat through the air, Known as Air cooled condensers.
+These types of condensers exchange heat through the air, Known as air-cooled condensers.

-As I talk about working- Air-cooled types use air to remove heat from vapour or steam inside the tube.
 When high-temperature Steam or vapour enters the tube, Steam transfers heat to the tube and hence transfers heat into the surroundings due to the connection of air to the tube.

 Air cooled condenser